syncfusion-content/winui-docs/winui/radialgauge/ranges.md

 **Range offset in pixel**

-The `OffsetUnit` is set as logical pixels, then the range will be moved based on the provided logical pixel value.
+If the `OffsetUnit` is set as logical pixels, then the range will be moved based on the provided logical pixel value.

 {% tabs %}